 So I took a stance against it; a vow to be more SOCIAL and less MEDIA.

-I disabled most of my accounts, rid myself of negative clutter, and am being more mindful of how I spend my time… and you know what happened?
-I feel really good.
+I temporarily disabled most of my accounts, rid myself of negative clutter, and am being more mindful of how I spend my time… and you know what happened?
+I felt really good.

 Sure, I still reach for my phone and check my emails, read newsletters or scan articles to keep me informed with what’s happening in the big, bad world.
 But, I’m not obsessively checking my feeds every day.